SimpleITK/SimpleITK/docs/source/gettingStarted.rst

 .. code-block :: bash

- conda install -c simpleitk simpleitk
+ conda install -c conda-forge simpleitk

-Beta and release candidate packages are also available on Anaconda cloud under the dev label:
+This will install the latest version of SimpleITK that is compatible with the package versions already installed in your environment.
+To install the latest version of SimpleITK and update all version dependencies, execute:

 .. code-block :: bash

- conda install -c simpleitk/label/dev simpleitk
+ conda install --update-deps -c conda-forge simpleitk

+Finally, to install a specific version, for example 2.2.1, execute:

+.. code-block :: bash

+ conda install -c conda-forge simpleitk=2.2.1

 C# binary files